Implementation Science; HIV prevention; Oppressed Groups; Practitioners; International Research

 |Interprofessional Collaboration Lab|

-Pinto, R. M., Witte, S., Filippone, P., & Wall, M. (in press).
+Pinto, R. M., Witte, S., Filippone, P., & Wall, M. (2018).
 Recruiting and retaining service agencies and public health providers in longitudinal studies: Implications for community-engaged implementation research.
 Methodological Innovations.

 Pinto, R. M., Spector, A., Witte, S., Filippone, P., Wall, M., & Choi, J. (2018).
 Training in evidence-based practices increases likelihood to integrate different HIV prevention services with substance-using clients.
 Social Work in Public Health, 33(3), 202-214.